vlang/v/vlib/encoding/csv/README_csv_reader.md

 [0,4] => *
 [1,2] => EMPTY
 ```
-The function `csvr.get_cell()` allow to pick a single cell as a `string`.
+The function `csvr.get_cell()` allows reading a single cell as a `string`.

 ## Using the header
-This module allow to use the header of the CSV (if any is present) to simplify
+This example reads the CSV file header (if present) to simplify
-some read operation on the CSV file.
+some read operations on the CSV file.
 ```v
 import encoding.csv